CartoDB/mobile-sdk/doc/basic_features.md

       - **DataSource** (member of Layers) is an object created as a member of the Layer object, which defines where the data comes from.
 There are specific DataSource implementations which keep data in memory, load from a persistent file or on-line API

-    -  **Options** (member of MapView) is an object that provides methods for adjusting the map parameters
+    -  **Objects** (member of MapView) is an object that provides methods for adjusting the map parameters

 ## Layers